 While health insurance may pay for most of a covered medical service, you generally still pay some of the cost when you go to the doctor or have a hospital stay.
 Actuarial value is the percentage of total covered medical expenses that are paid for by the insurance company, on average, for a typical population.
 The higher the actuarial value, the more financial protection the plan is likely to offer you when you get sick or need medical care.

-For example, if a plan has an actuarial value of 70%, then the insurance company will pay about 70% of the total medical expenses.
+For example, if a plan has an actuarial value of 70%, then the insurance company will pay about 70% of the total medical expenses for everyone covered by that plan.
 Together, you and everyone enrolled in the plan would pay the remaining 30% of the total bills.
 This does not mean that you personally will pay 30% of your expenses.
 Rather, this is an average across everyone enrolled in the plan.
 Your own costs will vary substantially from this amount, depending on how much care you use.

 While actuarial value doesn’t tell you exactly what you will pay, understanding it can help you pick which level of plan is right for your health needs.
-Bronze plans, which are the lowest level of coverage most people are required to maintain, have an actuarial value of about 60%.
+Bronze plans, which are the lowest level of coverage offered through the marketplace, have an actuarial value of about 60%.
 Bronze plans will have low monthly premiums, but if you get sick or have an accident you will pay more in medical bills.
-Silver plans are more financially protective and have an actuarial value of about 70%.
+Silver plans are somewhat more financially protective and have an actuarial value of about 70%.
 Gold and Platinum plans have the highest monthly payments but also are the most protective if you get sick or need a lot of medical care: they have actuarial values of about 80% and 90%, respectively.
 Once you pick which level of coverage is right for you, you can compare plans of a similar value side-by-side.

 If your income is very limited, you may qualify for a cost-sharing subsidy if you sign up for a silver plan (these subsidies are explained more above).
-With a cost sharing subsidy, you still pay the same low premium of a silver plan, but get more value out of it when you get sick and need health care.
+With a cost-sharing subsidy, you still pay the same low premium of a silver plan, but the plan will be modified to reduce deductibles and other cost sharing to levels more similar to those found in gold or platinum plans.
 Normally silver plans have an actuarial value of 70%, but with the cost-sharing subsidy, your silver plans’ actuarial value will range from 73% to 94% (depending on your income).
 This means you will likely pay less when you go to the doctor or hospital than you otherwise would with a silver plan.

 The Health Insurance Marketplace Calculator estimates whether you may be eligible for cost staring subsidies.
 If you are likely eligible for a cost sharing subsidy, the calculator also shows what your silver plan’s actuarial value would be.